hhtokpinar/sqfEntity/README.md

 ## SAMPLE APPLICATION

-main.dart includes many examples of what you need, in addition to what we see.
+main.dart includes many examples of what you need, as well as what we can see.
 Also This sample project includes a sample application on how you can use sqfentity

 ![SqfEntity Sample Mobile Application for Flutter](https://raw.githubusercontent.com/hhtokpinar/sqfEntity/master/assets/img/SqfEntity_Flutter_Mobile_Sample_Application.gif)